-Tarryall Creek flows are on the rise but sit comfortably in the lower 100 cfs range.
-At this point, trout are able to spread out and are feeding at various depths.
-While the section closest the dam is fishing the best, there is plenty of great water downstream.
+Flows at Tarryall Creek have been somewhat variable in recent weeks given consistent spill over from the reservoir.
+However, flows remain on the lower end of normal.
 Nymphing and dry dropper fishing are producing the best results right now.
 When nymphing, we like to lead with heavier, tungsten bead head bugs as opposed to applying our own split shot.
 That said, there's no harm in managing your own weight.
 As far as flies go, Guide's Choice Hare's Ears, Flashback PTs, Rainbow Warriors, Electric Caddis, Buckskin Caddis and red Copper Johns are all productive lead flies.
 Otherwise, trail any of the aforementioned lead flies with one or more smaller midge or baetis larva/emergers.
 Dry droppers are our favorite style of fishing on this creek as it gives you a shot at ambitious trout looking up as well as covers the sub-surface sections of the water and makes for a clean presentation.
 If you go this route, lead with a small attractor dry fly like an Elk Hair Caddis, Micro Chubby Chernobyl, Amy's Ant or Hippie Stomper.
 Trail any of these flies with 12 to 18 inches of tippet (or 1.5X the depth of the water) followed by one or more smaller nymphs.
-Surface action has been productive as well, so keep an eye out for rising trout during midge, BWO and caddis hatches.
+Surface action has been productive as well, so keep an eye out for rising trout during midge, PMD and caddis hatches.